 - ¼ teaspoon Old Bay Seasoning

-- fresh Black pepper
+- Sea Salt and Black pepper to taste

 FOR THE SHRIMP:

-- Preheat the oven to 400 F
+- Preheat the oven to 400° F.

 - Peel and devein the shrimp leaving the tails on.

 FOR THE COCKTAIL SAUCE:

-- ½ cup Organic Ketchup
+- ½ Cup Ketchup

 - 3 Tablespoons Horseradish

-- 1 teaspoon freshly squeezed lemon juice
+- 1 teaspoon Freshly squeezed lemon juice

 - ½ teaspoon Worcestershire sauce

-- 1 teaspoon brown sugar (optional)
+- 1 teaspoon Brown sugar (optional)